couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 >The original application is a basic To Do list.
 The original source code has it's own opinionated way of implementing an Android application and communicating between different layers.
 This conversion is by no means a best practice for Android development or a show case on how to properly communicate between layers of an application.
 It's more of an example of the process that a developer will have to go through to convert an application from one SDK to another.
 >

+Some minior UI changes were made to remove wording about Realm and replaced with Couchbase.

 # Capella Configuration

 You will need to have an Couchbase Capella App Services setup prior to running this application.
 Directions on how to setup Couchbase Capella App Services and update the configuration file can be found in the [Capella.md](./Capella.md) file.
 Please complete these steps first before running the application or the application **WILL NOT** fuction properly.